-The problem we are talking about is the problem of writing a good dental insurance narrative.
+Today we are talking about the problem of writing a good dental insurance narrative.
 Firstly, how many narratives might you write?
 Well, you'll write one for buildup and crown, root canal therapy, dental bridge, wisdom tooth extraction, attrition, crown after root canal, and every other procedure you do.

 There are 3 main goals in writing a proper narrative: